 - i.
 The Town will purchase uniforms for employees of departments that require them, which may include the purchase of rubber boots, shoes and other outer clothing necessary to perform duties during the course of their employment. - j.
 Employees can expect to be treated professionally, fairly and with civility.
 Together we can ensure that our work environment remains increasingly respectful, collaborative and productive.
 The Town's conflict resolution process encourages employees to work out issues directly with each other on an individual basis.
 If no resolution is reached, employees should talk with their supervisor for further assistance.
 If there is no resolution the Human Resources Director should be contacted. - k.
 Seniority will not be broken by vacations, sick leave or authorized leave of absence, except the seniority accumulation shall cease after two (2) calendar years of leave.
 In addition, an employee will not lose employer wide seniority for benefits and entitlements or benefit accruals (e.g. sick, vacation, and personal leave) obtained in another Duxbury municipal department when transferring to or from the Personnel Policies or from one collective bargaining unit to another collective bargaining unit. - 1.
-All pay must be processed via direct deposit, payday will transition from bi-weekly Thursdays to biweekly Fridays, and electronic advice of same. - m.
+All pay must be processed via direct deposit, payday will transition from bi-weekly Thursdays to bi-weekly Fridays, and electronic advice of same. - m.
 If a department is closed on a day that an employee is regularly scheduled to work, the employee will receive pay for his/her normally scheduled hours for that day. - n.
 With the Department Head's approval, attendance at professional meetings and workshops shall be considered part of the employee's work schedule.
 Requests will be submitted to the Department Head when possible at least thirty (30) days before the meeting or workshop, but if the request is made less than thirty (30) days the supervisor may still consider the request. - o.
 An employee who is required to attend a religious observance or practice as a tenet of an established religion, will be permitted, based on operation considerations, to flex his/her schedule with the prior approval of the Department Head, or to take the day off without pay or use accrued personal or vacation days.
-If the day is taken without pay, the day will be treated as a paid day for the purpose of determining benefit entitlement, and/or towards calculating health insurance benefits.
+If the day is taken without pay, the day will be treated as a paid day for the purpose of determining benefit entitlement, and/or towards calculating health insurance benefits. - p.
+Any employee who is scheduled, but is unable to report to work, is required to inform his/her supervisor at least two hours before his/her scheduled shift on each day of absence unless other arrangements are made by the employee and supervisor stating the nature of the absence and expected to return to work date.